OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:21

-But they kept shouting, “Crucify him!
+But they continued to shout, “Crucify him!
 Crucify him!”

 ## Luke 23:22